 Provides information on recording sales and purchases in a cashbook, including a visual example.

-Learn what kind of banking records to keep for tax purposes and how to record money withdrawn for personal use or personal money introduced to the business
+Learn what kind of banking records to keep for tax purposes, how to record money withdrawn for personal use or personal money put into the business

 Provides information on keeping a petty cash book and gives a visual example.

 Did you know?